 8. The only way to make progress is to start

-This life lesson is pretty obvious but still worth stating.
 The only way that you can make progress in life is by actually doing something.
-There’s absolutely no progress in simply complaining.
+There’s absolutely no progress in simply knowing what you should do but doing nothing.

 Likewise, you can’t make progress in your finances if you don’t start.
 You’ll never be able to save money if you don’t start with your first dollar.
 You’ll never pay off debt if you never make the first payment.